 g.
-Public Authority refers to any person or body performing a function of a public nature that is conferred or imposed by or pursuant to law, by popular election or appointment or delegation or contracted by a governmental authority or agency;
+Public Authority refers to any person or body performing a function of a public nature that is conferred or imposed by or pursuant to law, by popular election or appointment or delegated, contracted by a governmental authority or agency;

 h.
-Intimidation or Reprisal refers to any form of violence, threat, retaliation, de facto or de jure adverse discrimination, pressure, judicial harassment, or any other arbitrary or abusive action or threat, including cyber-attacks, hacking, defacement of websites, distributed denial-of- service attacks and similar acts related to a person's status, work or activity as a human rights defender, including proposed, attempted, or imputed work or activity directed at the: (i) human rights defender; (ii) the human rights defender's associate/s; (iii) a legal or other representative of the human rights defender appointed to conduct the latter's affairs or to otherwise act on his or her behalf; (iv) a family member or relative of the human rights defender up to the fourth degree of consanguinity or affinity, and includes common law relations; (v) a group, association, organization, community or network, whether formal or informal, registered or unregistered with which the human rights defender is associated; (vi) or the home, property or possessions of the human rights defender or any of the other persons or entities in items (ii) to (v).
+Intimidation or Reprisal refers to any form of violence, threat, retaliation, de facto or de jure adverse discrimination, pressure, judicial harassment, or any other arbitrary or abusive action or threat related to a person's status, work or activity as a human rights defender, including proposed, attempted, or imputed work or activity directed at the: (i) human rights defender; (ii) the human rights defender's associate (s); (iii) a legal or other representative of the human rights defender appointed to conduct his or her affairs or to otherwise act on his or her behalf; (iv) a family member or relative of the human rights defender up to fourth degree of consanguinity or affinity, and includes common law relations; (v) a group, association, organization, community or network, whether formal or informal, with which the human rights defender is associated; (vi) or the home, property or possessions of the human rights defender or any of the other persons or entities in items (ii) to (vi).